Skip to main content

 operator: Exists

-Slurm Controller config
+Slurm controller config

-You can use the following ConfigMap to customize the Slurm controller configurations.
+Use the following ConfigMap to customize the Slurm controller configurations.

 slurm/templates/etc-slurmctld-configmap.yaml